 you could also ask on places like gumtree or facebook people are sometimes willing to split a hive for a small cost.

-we dont split hives here at Ripley Valley Native Bee Hives but we will be happy to help you get bees into your hive, either by placing one of our rescues into your hive for you, or by the eduction method
+If you know someone who can supply a hive but are unsure on how to split it, we will be happy to help you get bees into your hive by splitting it for you Or by placing one of our rescues into your hive for you, also we can use the eduction method

 please dont hesitate to contact us to discuss your options 0423 881 558